First-Year Experience Spring Orientation

 Students living in Clark, Emerson and Page use the upper campus entrance on La Paz Road and follow the signs to the residence hall in which you'll be living.

-Students living in Armington, VK and the GLC use the lower campus entrance on Cold Spring Road (on the left) and follow the signs to your residence hall.
+Students living in Armington, VK and the GLC use the upper campus entrance on La Paz Road and follow the signs to the residence hall in which you'll be living.

 When do I find out who my roommate(s) is(are)?